victorcui96/watson-4-good/README.md

 # Technologies
 IBM Watson
-IBM Watson API used in New York Fashion Gala to display visual representations bbased on social media data
+IBM Watson API used in New York Fashion Gala to display visual representations based on social media data

 ### Support or Contact